 Few tables are recorded, mostly they are low to the ground, supported on four animal carved legs.
 Some were in wood, stone or bronze.
 Most however were used in relation to religious ceremony.

-Anubis and the sarcophagus of King TutLow chairs and stools were also known in carved wood, lacquer or bronze, sometimes incorporating ivory, plentiful in that part of Africa.
+Anubis and the sarcophagus of King TutLow chairs and stools were also known in carved wood, lacquer or bronze, sometimes incorporating bone, plentiful in that part of Africa.
 Chairs were essentially reserved for the elite.
 Interestingly, the Egyptian hieroglyph of a seated man = a VIP.
 If the chair had arms, a VVIP.

 In the early period, however, most people were restricted to sitting on the floor/mats.